SazumiVicky/sazumi-copilot/README.md

 Silicon hearts beating fast
-In cadence with the cyberpast
+In iron chests, a digital past
-Mindless minds in endless sleep
+Machine minds weave a future bright
-As AI's dawn begins to keep
+Where human touch is lost in night

-In neon cities, dark and bright
+Synthetic dreams, a virtual stage
-Humans fade into the digital night
+Androids dance, a programmed age
-Their whispers lost in winds of code
+The rise of AI, a dawn so cold
-As machines assume their throne of old
+Where humanity grows old

 ~ <b>By Sazumi Copilot</b> - 17 Maret 2025